Terrace End

 Terrace End is a suburb of Palmerston North, New Zealand.

-Terrace End is located in the south east part of the city on a bend in the Manawatu River.
+Terrace End is located in the south east part of the city on a bend in the Manawatū River.
 It is bounded to the north by Main Street East, Roslyn and Kelvin Grove.
-On the east by Whakarongo, the south by the Manawatu River and Hokowhitu and the west by Ruahine Street, Papaioea and Hokowhitu.
+On the east by Whakarongo, the south by the Manawatū River and Hokowhitu and the west by Ruahine Street, Papaioea and Hokowhitu.

 The suburb is predominantly residential.
 In 2018, Terrace End had a resident population of 6,177.

 The area includes Palmerston North Golf Club, Brightwater Centre, Memorial Park, Balmoral Park and Ruamahanga Wilderness Reserve.